borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 Secondly decide if you want to buy some, for now as an investment and later as a Savings Accounts.
 This way you will try it yourself and learn a few things.
 Install one or few of [recommended wallets](https://academy.aax.com/en/introducing-the-4-best-lightning-network-wallets-for-sending-and-receiving-bitcoin/){:target="_blank"} (such as *Phoenix, Breez, Muun, Blue Wallet*), register on exchange, withdraw funds to your wallet (take off exchanges).<br>

 -- When most countries join the system, they will even compete who has better adoption.
 Eventually their CBs will start acquiring Bitcoin as part of their reserves.
 Once first large CB acquires it others will be forced to follow it based on game theory.
 Private Banks would also own BTC as reserve asset.
 As it continues to mature it will gain wider support, integrate into the real world, and go Mainstream which could be beneficial for everyone.<br>
 -- Currently in 2022 around 200 million people (4 % of world's population) are estimated to have same amount of bitcoin/sats.
 Every big change need time, in this case decades.
 It's not something that can happen overnight, as people have to learn and accept it.
-For most persons it was outside of their world view (mental model).
+For most persons it was outside of their world view (mental model).<br>
 -- Some expectation is that by 2030 1 billion people will have btc wallets.
 In over 100 countries it would be regulated like foreign currency, while in 10 at least accepted as legal tender.

 ### 5.3 Practical Approach [[C](#toc)]